HetaPatel19/HetaPatel19/README.md

 - 👋 Hi, I’m Heta Patel!
 - 👀 I’m interested in learning about the intricacies of technology whether it's hardware, software, or both.
-- 🌱 I’m currently learning to code in the programming language, C
+- 🌱 I’m currently learning to code in the programming language, C++
 - 📫 How to reach me - Linkedin: https://www.linkedin.com/in/hetapatel03/

 <!---